mxkopy/vae/README.md

 VAEs solve this problem in two ways: learning a probability distribution rather than a fixed set of points, and by minimizing the Kullback-Leibler divergence between it and a known, smooth distribution.
 By introducing randomness (variations!) into the decoder's inputs, the effects of individual data points are 'smoothed out' in latent space.
 The KLD, then, constrains them to be regular.

-Apparently, some probability distributions are better than others.
-Hence, I implemented the Dirichlet-VAE from https://arxiv.org/abs/1901.02739.

 # Basic Usage
 First, run the following to install the dependencies: